-The Caller Says… You Need Your Google Business Maps Verified!…
+You Need To Secure Your Google Business Maps!

-Discover how to verify [claim] your business ‘for yourself’
+Discover how to verify [claim] and enhance your business profile…

-Getting your Google My Biz started, along with tips on getting better search results…
+Getting your Google Business Profile started, along with tips on getting better search results…

 First, secure a Gmail account with Google…